Aaryanajith/GeoQuest/README.md

-Armed with Google\'s Flutter framework for Android and iOS, and harnessing the power of OpenStreetMap, a formidable open-source tool at your disposal 🦾, your mission, should you choose to accept it, is to create an ingenious app that allows agents to drop pins 📍 on critical locations they intend to infiltrate, while seamlessly displaying the distance and time required
+Armed with Google\'s Flutter framework for Android and iOS, and harnessing the power of OpenStreetMap, a formidable open-source tool at your disposal, your mission, should you choose to accept it, is to create an ingenious app that allows agents to drop pins 📍 on critical locations they intend to infiltrate, while seamlessly displaying the distance and time required